Summary: in this tutorial, you’ll learn about PHP variable scopes, which specify the part of code that can access a variable.

 function.

-It’s important to note that it’s not a good practice to use global variables.
+It’s important to note that using global variables is not a good practice.

-PHP has a list of built-in variables, which are known as superglobal variables.
-The superglobal variables provide information about the PHP script’s environment.
+PHP has a list of built-in variables known as superglobal variables.
+These variables provide information about the PHP script’s environment.

 The superglobal variables are always available in all parts of the script.
 The following table shows the list of PHP superglobal variables: